TheresaLui/SelfHelpContent_v2/articles/problemscopingques.devices.deviceupdate/problemscopingques-group.md

       "id": "adu_deviceid",
       "order": 7,
       "controlType": "textbox",
-      "displayLabel": "What is the Device ID(s) of the device(s) encountering an issue?", "required": false
+      "displayLabel": "What is the Device ID of the device encountering an issue?", "required": false
     },
     {